liquidsn8ke/accessibility-enhancements/README.md

   - probably only works in Pathfinder 2e
   - requires the core "create new items" permission to be enabled for the user
   - uses the controlled token, and will fall back to the assigned actor if the former is not found.
 This means that you can theoretically now add items to familiars and animal companions too, if you are able to select their token.
 This hasn't been tested yet.
+    - it'd be better if there was some kind of drop-down, maybe one that could check which sheet it had been opened from or which sheets are open
   - doesn't ask which feat slot to place a feat in, nor which spell list, which means it can't be used for spells at all and always puts feats in the "bonus feats" slot.

 ### Button